min2ha/ukwa-site/content/target/69270/index.en.md

   "subject": "Religion/Theology"
 }

-# Parish of St. Ignatius of Loyola, The

 Site of a Roman Catholic church in Scotland for the parish of St. Ignatius of Loyola, Wishaw, Lanarkshire.